-By the time the IRS starts to levy your assets, you should have received numerous notices and demands.
+By the time the IRS starts to levy your assets, you should have received numerous notices of intent to levy and demands for payment.
 In particular, the IRS will only seize your assets if the following things have already happened.

 - The IRS sent you a notice demanding payment on your taxes.